aimeemelo/DesafioJustaSaucedemo/README.md

 ## 📋Tests

 Run `npx cypress open` to open Cypress.
-Run `npx cypress open` to run the test in headless mode
+Run `npx cypress run` to run the test in headless mode

 ## ❤️Support this project